dotnet/csharplang/meetings/working-groups/collection-literals/LDM-questions-2023-08-15.md

         This feels punishing to the common/default case that users will want.
 Importantly, it means that if a user wants to switch off from `stackalloc` to collection-expressions they get less pleasant code.

-    - Option B: Ref-struct local always has local scope.
+    - Option B: Collection expressions of `ref struct` type have local scope.

         ```c#
         void M()